PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 ### Explainable Reasoning Frameworks

-Develop standardized approaches for validating reasoning traces and inference paths.
+Develop standardized methods for validating reasoning traces and inference paths.

 ### Time-Critical Knowledge-Based Systems

-The broader research direction suggested by the paper is toward systems that can select appropriate knowledge structures and reasoning mechanisms according to the complexity and temporal demands of a query.
+The broader direction suggested by the study is toward knowledge-based systems capable of selecting appropriate representation and reasoning mechanisms according to query complexity and temporal requirements.

 ---

 ## Data and Reproducibility

-This repository is designed as a **research companion and methodological record**.
+This repository is intended as a **research companion and methodological record** for the published study.

 ### Included

 The repository documents:

-- the research question
+- research question
-- benchmark structure
+- benchmark design
 - exact benchmark queries
 - KR paradigms
 - implementation approaches
 - evaluation dimensions
-- reasoning-depth definition
+- reasoning-depth formulation
 - published comparative results
-- research contribution
+- contribution perspective
 - methodological limitations
 - publication metadata

 ### Not Included

-The repository does not contain:
+The repository does not include:

 - patient-level records
 - personally identifiable information
 - restricted clinical material
 - the publisher-controlled Springer PDF

-The repository therefore provides a transparent description of the research framework without redistributing restricted or unavailable research material.

 ### Reproducibility Scope

-The repository should be interpreted as a **methodological and analytical companion** rather than a claim of complete end-to-end computational reproducibility.
+The repository documents the experimental framework and analytical structure of the research, but should **not be interpreted as a claim of complete end-to-end computational reproducibility**.

-This distinction is intentional and reflects the limitations described in the published work.
+This distinction reflects the data and implementation limitations described in the published study.

 ---